BGT-PAPER-2Raw .mdPDFLaTeX

 where V is the value of the coins, p is the probability of taint, d(t) is the probability of detection at time t, and c is the cost of punishment (legal penalties, reputational damage, asset seizure).
 Acceptance is rational when V > p · d(t) · c.

 Three features distinguish this game from the cash analogue.
 First, d(t) is monotonically increasing: Bitcoin's permanent ledger means chain analysis capabilities improve over time and apply retroactively to past transactions.
 Coins accepted today may be flagged in 2030.
-Cash has no such property — once spent, provenance is lost.
-Second, regulated entities (exchanges, custodians) face c values that dominate V for any realistic taint probability — license revocation, criminal liability, institutional collapse — and these entities control the fiat on/off ramps.
+Cash has no such property: once spent, provenance is lost.
+Second, regulated entities such as exchanges and custodians face c values that dominate V for any realistic taint probability, with license revocation, criminal liability, and institutional collapse on the downside, and these entities control the fiat on/off ramps.
 Third, the resulting "provenance discount" on tainted coins reduces the economic payoff of the underlying crime: you can steal Bitcoin, but you cannot easily convert it at par value.

 The equilibrium stratifies by actor type: